timsim00/slots/README.md

 Tiny, uni-directional, central state management in 70 lines of code.

-This is currently being used in an experimental, framework-less, build-less, lazily-loaded micro-frontend-y, web component and module-only app.
+This is currently being used in an experimental, framework-less, build-less, lazily-loaded micro-frontend-y, [single file](https://github.com/TheLarkInn/unity-component-specification) web component and module-only app.
 It's working well.

 Reason for being: https://bundlephobia.com/result?p=vuex@3.1.0 Why download (and parse) 3k when you only need 800b?